 Beginners should wear high quality shoes with plenty of padding and arch support.
 If you are someone who trains with minimalist shoes then you need to think again.

-Optimum stretching, Foot massages, warm water with EPSOM bath is a great way to recover and relax after a training session.
+Optimum stretching, Foot massages, warm water with EPSOM bath is great way to recover and relax after a training session.

 4- Forcing yourself to wear it:

-Just because others are training with weighted I should wear it too, is a common mistake.
+Just because others are training with weighted vest I should wear it too, is a common mistake.

 A weighted vest might not be a good option for every individual, if your body is sending signals that everything is not right then you should probably pay attention to them.